 Adding 2FA and signing into your account with 2FA

-To learn more about the 2FA functions and how to set them up, see these specialized guides:
+To learn more about the 2FA functions and how to set them up, check out these articles:

-- How does 2FA for trading work? (optional; needs GSL*)
+- How does 2FA for withdrawals & deposits work?

-For example, you may choose to use the Hardware Security Key method for the sign-In function because Hardware Security Keys are the most convenient (and secure) to use on a day-to-day basis.
+For example, you may choose to use the Hardware Security Key method for the sign-in function because Hardware Security Keys are the most convenient and secure to use in daily life.

-To learn more about the 2FA methods and how to set them up, see these specialized guides:
+To learn more about the 2FA methods and how to set them up, check out these articles: